Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Deforming finite morphisms to construct smooth non--complete intersection subvarieties

-Furthermore, if $s=2m(n-2)+n(2n-3)$, then $N=2m+n-1$, $k=2$, and $Y$ has multidegree \end{lemma} \textit{Proof.} We just prove the inequality of $N$, the other assertions will easily follow from that.
-Assume the hypothesis of Theorem ~\ref{birational} (2) (b) holds.
+\textit{Proof.} We just prove \eqref{eq.lemmaemb.b}, the other assertions will easily follow from it.
+Assume the hypothesis of Theorem ~\ref{theorem.embedding} (b) holds.
 Then, $2r\geq N+n-1$ and consequently $N\geq 2m+n-1$ since $r=N-m$.
 Now, under the assumption, $\delta$ will be least if the \textit{unordered} multidegree is the following;

 consequently, $\delta\geq k(n-1)(m+n-1)+2(N-2m-n+1)$.
 Since $\delta+k(n-1)=N+s+1$, we get,